 Ideally, you would shape the mixture into little balls and then lovingly share them with your family.
 But seriously, who are we kidding?
 Just grab a spoon – we won’t judge!

-Over the Years, We’ve Created Even More Delicious Energy Ball Recipes …
+Update: Over the Years, We’ve Created Other Delicious No-Bake Energy Ball Recipes You’ve Gotta Try …

 - Crunchy Granola Snack Bites